By Ian Fraser

 Call it Cameron Clyne’s ‘Derby’ moment.

-“It’s all they could do, but it’s been a disaster,” says Brett Le Mesurier, a Sydney-based banking analyst at BBY.
+“It’s all they could do, but it’s been a disaster,” says Brett Le Mesurier, banking analyst at Sydney-based brokers Burdett Buckeridge Young (BBY).
 “It’s taken them too long.
 Hopefully, this will bring an end to the ongoing capital drain.”

 Clydesdale chief executive David Thorburn has put a braver face on the episode.
 Last week he said: “We are absolutely open for business and will still be doing deals.
 The change is we are going to discontinue any lending in the commercial property sector.
 In practical terms we have not been active there for quite some time.
 Customers will not see any change.”

 Clydesdale was forced into this volte face after an ambitious and unorthodox 2004 plan to attack the London and south of England market turned into a disaster for the bank.
 The idea was to launch a cluster of quasi-autonomous Financial Solutions Centres across England and Wales in the hope of carving off a significant slice of the corporate, small and medium-sized enterprise and private banking market from the large incumbent players – Royal bank of Scotland/NatWest, Lloyds TSB, HSBC and HBOS.

 Speaking on the cusp of the southerly advance Thorburn said: ”If you’re not a scale player, you need to have a differentiated strategy, something a bit different, something unique – ”

 Peter Shakeshaft, who stepped down as chairman of Clydesdale’s Edinburgh-based Financial Solutions Centre in 2009, said: “The FSCs, which were a bit like banks within a bank, were actually a great idea.
 They meant decisions were taken closer to the customers.
 But yes they worked better in Clydesdale and Yorkshire’s immediate hinterland of Scotland and the North of England.”